shwethareddy0/password-generator/README.md

 ## Description

 Password Generator is an application that a user can use to generate a random password based on criteria they have selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+This app will run in the browser and will feature dynamically updated HTML and powered by JavaScript code.
 It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 Here is the link to the deployed application